whoami546/challenge-for-beginners-/README.md

 # challenge-for-beginners-
-A good challenge for beginners who are interested in learning Linux
+A good challenge for beginners who are interested in learning Linux.
+You can dm me the screenshot to prove that you pwned this challenge.
 ## Description
 WhoamiPwns have used his environments in a shitty way.
 Can you break through its security?